-It is important that instructors put a statement regarding academic dishonesty in
+It is important that instructors put a statement regarding academic dishonesty/academic

-their syllabi.
-This informs students that you are aware that cheating occurs and that
+integrity in their syllabi.
+This informs students that you are aware that violations

-you plan to pursue all incidents of academic dishonesty.
-Just as importantly, it allows
+of academic integrity occurs and that you plan to pursue all violations.
+Just as importantly,

-it allows you to formally clarify what sorts of grey-area actions are or aren't acceptable in
+it allows you to formally clarify what sorts of grey-area actions are or are not acceptable

-your policy for handling cases of suspected cheating (e.g., "Any instance of academic
+your policy for handling cases of suspected violations (e.g., "Any incidence of academic

 dishonesty will be reported to the Academic Judiciary Committee and can result in

 Cases of plagiarism often involve students improperly using Internet sources.
 If you allow students to use internet sources in papers for your class, tell them to include the URLs for those sources in their bibliography.
 You should warn them that copying (or closely paraphrasing text) text or figures from a website without citing it and placing it in quotation marks is plagiarism.
 It is no different from doing the same thing with a printed source.
+Inform students that assignments will be submitted to a plagiarism detection program on Blackboard (ie: SafeAssign) will be used.
 Professing ignorance of this rule will not be accepted as a legitimate basis for appealing an accusation of academic dishonesty.